 RISPERDAL CONSTA can increase the effects of alcohol.

-Be careful driving or operating machinery until you know how RISPERDAL CONSTA affects
+Avoid driving or operating machinery until you are sure RISPERDAL CONSTA does not

 after the first dose.
 Make sure you know how you react to RISPERDAL CONSTA before

 you drive a car, operate machinery, or do anything else that could be dangerous if